lepittenger/gdiphilly/README.md

 ## Publishing to Github Pages

-The only branch in the github repo is the `gh-pages` branch.
-Pushing updates to this branch will update the static site.
+In order to make new changes live, you first must re-build the Jekyll site, then push the `_site` folder to the `gh-pages` branch.

 ### Building new files to the static content